UNIONS: The impact of systematic errors on weak-lensing peak counts

 The impact of baryons on the LSS is important for cosmological analyses with weak-lensing peak counts \citep{Osato_2015,harnoisderaps2020cosmic,Coulton_2020}.
-The redistribution of matter due to baryonic processes tends to reduce the number of high SNR peaks and augment that of smaller SNR values.
+The redistribution of matter due to baryonic processes tends to reduce the number of high S/N peaks and augment that of smaller S/N values.

-We use the results from \cite{Coulton_2020} who model the fractional difference of the number of peaks, $\Delta N_\textrm{peaks}/N_\textrm{peaks}$, for three different baryon physics scenarios based on the \texttt{BAHAMAS} hydrodynamical simulations \citep{McCarthy-2016} compared to \texttt{MassiveNuS} dark-matter only simulations \cite{Liu_2018}.
+We used the results from \citet{Coulton_2020} who model the fractional difference of the number of peaks, $\Delta N_\textrm{peaks}/N_\textrm{peaks}$, for three different baryon physics scenarios based on the \texttt{BAHAMAS} hydrodynamical simulations \citep{McCarthy-2016} compared to \texttt{MassiveNuS} dark-matter-only simulations \citep{Liu_2018}.
 This assumes that baryonic processes are independent of the underlying cosmology.
-The three scenarios are denoted as LowAGN, fiducial and HighAGN, where the amount of baryonic feedback increases in that order.
+The three scenarios are denoted as LowAGN, Fiducial, and HighAGN, where the amount of baryonic feedback increases in that order.
 The fiducial baryonic correction comes from the \texttt{BAHAMAS} simulations with a feedback model designed to best match the observations.
-The LowAGN and HighAGN correction are simulations where the AGN heating is lowered or raised by 0.2 dex respectively, thus the simulations skirt the lower and upper bounds of the observed gas fraction.
+The LowAGN and HighAGN corrections are simulations where the active galactic nucleus (AGN) heating is lowered or raised by 0.2 dex, respectively, and thus the simulations skirt the lower and upper bounds of the observed gas fraction.

-We modify model predictions of peak counts by multiplying the number of peaks from the \texttt{MassiveNuS} (dark-matter only) simulations by $N_{peaks}/N_{peaks,DM}$, shown in Fig.~\ref{fig:reprod_coulton}.
+We modified the model predictions of peak counts by multiplying the number of peaks from the \texttt{MassiveNuS} (dark-matter-only) simulations by $N_{peaks}/N_{peaks,DM}$, shown in Fig.~\ref{fig:reprod_coulton}.

 We can see how the constraints evolve when we use real CFIS-P3 data and corrected simulations.
 To see the effect of the baryonic correction only, we use the global calibration, simulations at $z = 0.65$, no intrinsic alignment or cluster member dilution correction.
-We do not know how the baryonic feedback influences the observed data thus we correct the \texttt{MassiveNuS} simulations with the 3 different baryonic feedback corrections.
-In Fig.~\ref{fig:P3_corr_z065} we show the results of these corrections (LowAGN in green, fiducial in red and HighAGN in pink) compare to the case of DM only simulation (blue).
+We do not know how the baryonic feedback influences the observed data thus we correct the \texttt{MassiveNuS} simulations with the three different baryonic feedback corrections.
+In Fig.~\ref{fig:P3_corr_z065} we show the results of these corrections (LowAGN in green, Fiducial in red, and HighAGN in pink) compare to the case of the dark-matter-only simulation (blue).